hashbangcode/vlad/vlad/docs/project/roadmap.md

 - Added documentation and mkdocs support - In progress
 - All open bugs should be addressed - In progress
 - Add dependencies to roles so that when installing elements they require prerequisites to be installed also - In progress
-- Test with (and possibly add support for) different virtual machine systems - vmware Fusion now supported
+- Test with (and possibly add support for) different virtual machine systems - VMware Fusion now supported

 ## Version 1.1